ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 # CCF 2 Tree Algorithm

-The CCF 2 tree algorithm corresponds to the algorithm implemented in the CCF version 2 framework.
+The CCF 2 tree algorithm specifies an algorithm based on a binary Merkle tree over the sequence of all ledger entries, as implemented in the CCF version 2 framework (see {{CCF_Merkle_Tree}}).

 ## Additional Parameters        {#parameters}

-The following additional service parameters are defined:
+The algorithm requires that the TS define additional parameters:

-Hash Algorithm: The hash algorithm used for the Merkle Tree (see {{hash-alg-registry}}).
+- Hash Algorithm: The hash algorithm used in its Merkle Tree (see {{hash-alg-registry}}).

-Signature Algorithm: The signature algorithm used (see {{sig-alg-registry}}).
+- Signature Algorithm: The signature algorithm used (see {{sig-alg-registry}}).

-Service Certificate: The X.509 root certificate (self-signed) used as trust anchor to verify signatures generated by the transparency service.
+- Service Certificate: The self-signed X.509 certificate used as trust anchor to verify signatures generated by the transparency service using the Signature Algorithm.

+All definitions in this section use the hash algorithm set in the TS parameters (see Section {{parameters}}).
+We write HASH to refer to this algorithm, and HASH_SIZE for the fixed length of its output in bytes.

 ## Cryptographic Components

-### Merkle Trees

-See {{Section 2.1 of RFC9162}}.

-### Definition of the Merkle Tree    {#merkle-tree-def}

-Note: This is a partial copy of {{Section 2.1.1 of RFC9162}}.
+Note: This section is adapted from {{Section 2.1 of RFC9162}}, which provides additional discussion of Merkle trees.

-The ledger uses a binary Merkle Tree for efficient auditing.
-The hash algorithm used is one of the service's parameters (see Section {{parameters}}).
-This document establishes a registry of acceptable hash algorithms (see {{hash-alg-registry}}).
-Throughout this document, the hash algorithm in use is referred to as HASH and the size of its output in bytes is referred to as HASH_SIZE.
-The input to the Merkle Tree Hash is a list of data entries; these entries will be hashed to form the leaves of the Merkle Tree.
-The output is a single HASH_SIZE Merkle Tree Hash.
-Given an ordered list of n inputs, D_n = \{d\[0\], d\[1\], ..., d\[n-1\]\}, the Merkle Tree Hash (MTH) is thus defined as follows:
+### Binary Merkle Trees {#merkle-tree-def}

+The input of the Merkle Tree Hash (MTH) function is a list of n bytestrings, written D_n = \{d\[0\], d\[1\], ..., d\[n-1\]\}.
+The output is a single HASH_SIZE bytestring, also called the tree root hash.

+This function is defined as follows:

 The hash of an empty list is the hash of an empty string: